Amazing Things to Do on your Winter Getaway to Margaret River

 Even though the weather may be cooler and overcast, Australian winters have plenty of days where the rain stays away.
 If you are prepared to brave the cold, make sure you get outside and explore the natural scenery of Margaret River!

-The best natural attractions to explore during winter are:
+The best natural attractions in Margaret River to explore during the Winter are:

 Whale watching is a popular activity to do in Margaret River during the winter months.
 From June until early December, whales from the Antartic migrate through the region, a sight that can be seen from shore.
 Your kids will love trying to find splashes out in the ocean to see if there are any whales in the area!